dhellmann/pymotw-3/source/socket/addressing.rst

 ``AF_INET6`` is used for IPv6 Internet addressing.
 IPv6 is the "next generation" version of the Internet protocol, and supports 128-bit addresses, traffic shaping, and routing features not available under IPv4.
-Adoption of IPv6 is still limited, but continues to grow, especially with the proliferation of cloud computing and the extra devices being added to the network because of Internet-of-things projects.
+Adoption of IPv6 continues to grow, especially with the proliferation of cloud computing and the extra devices being added to the network because of Internet-of-things projects.

 ``AF_UNIX`` is the address family for Unix Domain Sockets (UDS), an inter-process communication protocol available on POSIX-compliant